Limpster/Fallout76LanguageChanger/README.md

 If you don't want to use the language changer and just want to change the region a little easier other than clicking through the windows settings, you will find more information below, explaining other -still easy- solutions for this matter.

 ## How do I use this thing?
+1. Download the bat-file above and save the file where you think it might be a good place to store it :)
-Download the bat-file above, make the required changes in the configuration inside of the bat-file, save your changes and double click the bat file, that's it!
+2. make the required changes in the configuration inside of the bat-file
+3. save your changes in your bat-file
+4. double click the bat file, that's it!

 Further options will be explained below.

+## (Optional) How do I use this thing of I added Fallout 76 as non-Steam Game?
+0. I assume that you already added the game to Steam via UWPHook.exe, so you have it appear in your Library with a nice Icon and Header.
+If not: head over to [UWPHook](https://github.com/BrianLima/UWPHook) and follow the instructions
+1. Download the bat-file above and save the file where you think it might be a good place to store it :)
+2. make the required changes in the configuration inside of the bat-file
+3. save your changes in the bat-file
+4. open your Steam library
+5. right click on your Fallout 76 non-Steam Shortcut
+6. chose "Properties"
+7. look for the line "Target", click on "Browse" and search for the bat-file
+8. chose the bat-file
+9. close the properties window in Steam
+10. you can now run the game from the Steam library

 ## Configuration
 You will find a few settings inside the bat-file which you have to edit, they are all explained (some with examples) in the file and in this readme.